gmc-code/PC-app-development/docs/tk_basics/tk_window.rst

     | returns the height of the screen (or monitor) where the specified widget (usually a Tkinter window) is located.

-.. py:function:: geometry(widthxheight±x±y)

-    | set the size and top left of a window
-    | width: The desired width of the window in pixels.
-    | height: The desired height of the window in pixels.
-    | x: The horizontal position (+ for distance from the left edge of the screen; - from right) in pixels.
-    | y: The vertical position (+ for distance from the top edge of the screen; - from bottom) in pixels.

 .. code-block:: python

     import tkinter as tk

     window = tk.Tk()
     window.title('Tkinter Window - Centered')